 It can be helpful to talk to family and friends who have also shared a special relationship with their animal and understand your pain.
 Equally, it can be helpful to talk to someone outside your normal circle, who will understand and be able to help you process your feelings.

 Can Priory Veterinary Group recommend a Pet Bereavement Counsellor?

-Alternatively, if you would prefer online or telephone support then we would suggest using the Blue Cross Pet Bereavement Support service https://www.bluecross.org.uk/pet-bereavement-and-pet-loss
+Alternatively, if you would prefer online support then we would suggest using the Blue Cross Pet Bereavement Support service https://www.bluecross.org.uk/pet-bereavement-and-pet-loss